nicholaszdrzalka/Anime-Suggestionizer/README.md

 To download this app's executable and use immediately, click here:
 #### [Download Anime Suggestionizer](https://github.com/nicholaszdrzalka/Anime-Suggestionizer/releases/tag/v1.0.0)

-#### The app is completely safe to download and use.
-Every line of code is transparently shown through the files in my repository.
-If you feel more comfortable cloning the repository and running the app locally, please reference the instructions below.

 ### Cloning the repository
 #### To run the Anime Suggestionizer on your system, follow these simple steps:
 #### Prerequisites